 - Store everything in the DB, say when

-of users, - Each flag has an association with every user whether it is
+flag-1is turned on for70%of users, - Each flag has an association with every user whether it is

-for that user
+onorofffor that user

-Sure, but this doesn’t scale,
+Sure, but I quickly realised this doesn’t scale,

 - Changing 70% → 30% requires scanning/updating large user sets in the DB